 Follow the project on Twitter Tweets from @plymhotrocks

-- Most traditional geothermal plants use steam from water naturally found in hot (often volcanic) rocks near the surface to drive turbines and produce electricity and heat.
+The three main types of geothermal power are conventional, enhanced, and Ground Source Heat Pumps (GSHPs).
+In order to work, the geological systems need water, heat and pressure.
+Conventional geothermal has all three, and uses steam from water naturally found in hot (often volcanic) rocks near the surface to drive turbines to produce electricity and heat.

 Professor Iain Stewart